Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 You would be crazy to buy this product in 2024 and trust that the company will rectify the problems quickly.
 The software bugs like dropped power data appear fixable.
 Still, much of the software glue between different aspects of the ecosystem may have systemic implications and not so easily changed – for example, with the efficiency of the various ways you get routes and structured training plans onto Dura.
 Then we come to the hardware issues like the poorly responsive touchscreen and overly sensitive digital crown – are they fixable without improved hardware components?

 It wouldn’t surprise me if the company abandoned this product altogether.
 There is too much to do, which, even when done, will still leave a product as the best choice for only a vanishingly niche group of endurance cyclists plus the brand loyalists.
 That said, the first Hammerhead Karoo was much maligned at launch.
-I only got one to review much later in its life, and I couldn’t see what all the fuss was about.
-The point is that Hammerhead mostly fixed it and then went on to success with its two follow-up models, SRAM acquired the company, and Karoo 3 is pretty darned awesome.
+I only got one to review later in its life, and I couldn’t see what all the fuss was about – it was great.
+The point is that Hammerhead mostly fixed Karoo 1 and then went on to success with its two follow-up models.
+SRAM acquired the company, and now Karoo 3 is pretty darned awesome.

 October 2024 Firmware